-When there are vacancies on the board, any director may approach the nomination committee to propose candidates that it might consider suitable
+When there are vacancies on the board, any director may approach the appointments committee to propose candidates that such director deems suitable.

-- 50. The remuneration committee should operate independently and have the following functions in addition to those assigned by law - a) Propose to the board the standard conditions for senior officer contracts. - b) Monitor compliance with the remuneration policy set by the company. - c) Periodically review the remuneration policy for directors and senior officers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other directors and senior officers in the company. - d) Ensure that conflicts of interest do not undermine the independence of any external advice the committee engages. - Verify the information on director and senior officers' pay contained in corporate documents, including the annual directors' remuneration statement.
+- 50. The remunerations committee should operate independently and, in addition to those assigned by law, should perform the following functions: - a) Propose to the board the standard conditions for senior officer contracts. - b) Monitor compliance with the remuneration policy set by the company. - c) Periodically review the remuneration policy for directors and senior officers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other directors and senior officers in the company. - Ensure that conflicts of interest do not undermine the independence of any external advice the committee engages. - e) Verify the information on director and senior officers' pay contained in corporate documents, including the annual directors' remuneration statement.

-51. The remuneration committee should consult with the company's chairman and chief executive, especially on matters relating to executive directors and senior officers.
+51. The remunerations committee should consult the company's chairman and chief executive, especially on matters relating to executive directors and senior officers.

-- 52. The terms of reference of supervision and control committees should be set out in the board of directors' regulations and aligned with those governing legally mandatory board committees as specified in the preceding sets of recommendations.
-They should include at least the following terms: - a) Committees should be formed exclusively by non-executive directors, with a majority of independents. - b) They should be chaired by independent directors. - c) The board should appoint the members of such committees with regard to the knowledge, skills and experience of its directors and each committee's terms of reference; discuss their proposals and reports; and provide report-backs on their activities and work at the first board plenary following each committee meeting. - d) They may engage external advice, when they feel it necessary for the discharge of their functions. - e) Meeting proceedings should be minuted and a copy made available to all board members.
+- 52. The board of directors' regulations should include the terms of reference of supervision and control committees and should be consistent with those governing legally mandatory board committees, as recommended above, including the following terms: - a) Committees should be formed exclusively by non-executive directors, with a majority of independents. - b) They should be chaired by independent directors. - c) The board should appoint the members of such committees with regard to the knowledge, skills and experience of its directors and each committee's terms of reference; discuss their proposals and reports; and provide report-backs on their activities and work at the first board plenary following each committee meeting. - d) They may engage external advice, when they feel it necessary for the discharge of their functions. - Meeting proceedings should be minuted and a copy made available to all board members.

-53. The task of supervising compliance with corporate governance rules, internal codes of conduct and corporate social responsibility policy should be assigned to one board committee or split between several, which could be the audit committee, the nomination committee, the corporate social responsibility committee, where one exists, or a dedicated committee established ad hoc by the board under its powers of self-organization, with at the least the following functions:
+- 53. The task of supervising compliance with corporate governance rules, internal codes of conduct and corporate social responsibility policy should be assigned to one board committee or split between several, which could be the audit committee, the nomination committee, the corporate social responsibility committee, where one exists, or a dedicated committee established ad hoc by the board under its powers of self-organization, with at the least the following functions: - Monitor compliance with the company's internal codes of conduct and corporate governance rules.

-- a) Monitor compliance with the company's internal codes of conduct and corporate governance rules. - b) Oversee the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. - c) Periodically evaluate the effectiveness of the company's corporate governance system, to confirm that it is fulfilling its mission to promote the corporate interest and cater, as appropriate, to the legitimate interests of remaining stakeholders. - d) Review the company's corporate social responsibility policy, ensuring that it is geared to value creation. - Monitor corporate social responsibility strategy and practices and assess compliance in their respect. - f) Monitor and evaluate the company's interaction with its stakeholders. - g) Evaluate all aspects of the non-financial risks the company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. - h) Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.
+- Oversee the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. - c) Periodically evaluate the effectiveness of the company's corporate governance system, to confirm that it is fulfilling its mission to promote the corporate interest and cater, as appropriate, to the legitimate interests of remaining stakeholders. - d) Review the company's corporate social responsibility policy, ensuring that it is geared to value creation. - Monitor corporate social responsibility strategy and practices and assess compliance in their respect. - f) Monitor and evaluate the company's interaction with its stakeholders. - g) Evaluate all aspects of the non-financial risks the company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. - Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.